-The Iowa State University Foundation is the private gift fundraising arm for Iowa State University.
-As part of this partnership, the foundation has development staff housed in each of the colleges to raise funds that meet the needs of each.
+The Iowa State University Foundation is the private gift fundraising agency for Iowa State University.
+As part of this collaboration, the foundation has development staff housed in each of the colleges to raise funds that meet the needs of each.

 The CALS Development Office

 The CALS Development Office engages closely with key Iowa stakeholders important to the college, including the leaders of state commodity groups, cooperatives, agricultural organizations, industry and others.
-Although many donors and stakeholders are alumni, during the most recent fundraising campaign, nearly 50 percent of the college’s fundraising has come from non-alumni or industry gifts.
-The CALS Development Office focuses much of its attention on Iowa and the Midwest, as more than half of the college’s 49,000 alumni live in Iowa and more than 70 percent live in contiguous states.
-However, CALS development officers also travel regularly to states in the Midwest, Eastern Seaboard, Texas, Florida and Arizona to engage with alumni and stakeholders.
-The CALS development office also reaches additional donors through the ISU Foundation offices of Corporate Relations and Planned Giving, and through regional fundraisers.
+The CALS Development Office focuses on Iowa, as more than half of the college’s 45,000 alumni live within the state.
+However, CALS development officers also extend their fundraising efforts by traveling regularly to states in the Midwest, Pacific Northwest, California, Arizona, Colorado, Texas, North Carolina, Virginia, Washington, D.C. and Florida to engage with alumni and stakeholders.
+The CALS development office reaches additional donors through the ISU Foundation offices of Corporate and Foundation Relations, Priority Initiatives, International Engagement and Gift Planning.

 Forever True For Iowa State Campaign

-In June 2021, the university expects to celebrate the successful conclusion of an nine-year fundraising campaign, Forever True, For Iowa State, with a goal of raising $1.5 billion in private support for university-wide priorities.
-The goal of the College of Agriculture and Life Sciences is to raise $230 million as part of the campaign.
-The college defined six key fundraising themes that will transform and strengthen the college into the future:
+In June 2021, the university celebrated the successful conclusion of a nine-year fundraising campaign, Forever True, For Iowa State, raising more than $1.5 billion in private support with greater than 35,000 gifts and commitments made during the campaign for university-wide priorities.
+The College of Agriculture and Life Sciences raised $240 million as part of the campaign.
+This support will benefit the following six key fundraising initiatives, which will transform and strengthen the college into the future:

 - student and faculty enrichment